-- Freemium - Freemium accounts are provided free of charge, but have limits placed on the features that are available.
-Once you decide you need the advanced features you need to upgrade your account and pay a premium.
+- Freemium – Freemium accounts are provided free of charge, but have limits placed on the features that are available.
+Once a user decides he needs the advanced features, he must upgrade and pay a premium.

-- Trial - In other cases, SaaS companies will offer a 30, 60 or 90 free trial.
-This lets people get in and get addicted to the product.
+- Trial – In other cases, SaaS companies will offer a 30, 60 or 90 free trial.
+This allows people to begin using and (and hopefully become addicted to) the product.
 Sometimes the trial account is also used as part of the freemium model.
 For example, Hootsuite offers a free account and then offers a free trial of its premium product.

-SaaS companies face some unique challenges when it comes to converting people from these free accounts to paid users, I wanted to share some of the tricks I’ve learned along away as well as some of the advice that was given to me.
+SaaS companies face some unique challenges when it comes to converting people from these free accounts to paid users, I wanted to share some of the tricks I’ve learned along the way, as well as some of the advice that was given to me.

 Converting Free Users into Paid Users

-Converting these users into paying ones means you need to pay attention to them and their behavior and engage each user in real-time as much as possible
+Converting free users into paying ones means you need to pay attention to their behavior and engage each user in real time.

 Here are five tactics to help you convert free users to paid users: